-The mileage estimates provided in Table 7-2 were calculated using Google Maps and were limited to the sample facilities that are expected to see an increase in routine monitoring frequency.
+The mileage estimates provided in Table 7-3 were calculated using Google Maps and were limited to the sample facilities that are expected to see an increase in routine monitoring frequency.
 These estimates only account for the number of one-way trips above current testing regimes and assume that the courier uses the shortest distance possible without making other stops.

-Of the 13 dischargers examined, only two would see a definite increase in the number of sampling trips.
-Four would see no increase and the others would be dependent on the test species selected for testing.
-This analysis showed an annual increase of 11,725 miles for the representative sample of dischargers.
+Of the 13 dischargers examined, eight would likely see an increase in the number of sampling trips.
+Three would likely see no increase and two are likely to see a decrease in the number of sampling trips per year.
+This analysis showed an annual increase of 13,341 miles for the representative sample of dischargers.

 Caltrans’ Traffic Data Branch produces a Monthly Vehicle Miles of Travel (MVMT) report.
 This report estimates the number of vehicle miles that motorists traveled on California State Highways using a sampling of up to 20 traffic monitoring sites.
 Various roadway types are used to calculate VMT.
 The Historical Monthly VMT (Caltrans 2018a) reported a total of 190.21 billion and 195.19 billion miles traveled for the years 2015 and 2016, respectively.
 In 2017, miles traveled on State Highways totaled 200.03 billion miles (Caltrans 2018b).
 There has been an increase in travel on State Highways of nearly 5 billion miles for each of the last two years.

-The increase in miles traveled for the representative sample is 0.0002 percent of the annual increase of VMT.
+A requirement that all non-storm water NPDES dischargers conduct a minimum of biannual chronic toxicity monitoring is included in the Provisions.
+It is expected that the potential change in the number of trips and potential driving distance will not be increased to a significant level.
+Dischargers required to comply with effluent limitations will have to conduct monitoring at the frequency specified in the Provisions (biannual, quarterly, monthly).
+Dischargers not required to comply with effluent limitations will have to conduct at least two tests per year.
+While the sample dischargers in Table 7-3 were assumed to have effluent limitations for purposes of this CEQA analysis, dischargers without effluent limitations would have a minimum monitoring frequency of at least two per year, but possibly more.
+Therefore, dischargers will likely have a vehicle mileage either less than or similar to the sample Dischargers in Table 7-3.
+The increase in miles traveled for the representative sample is 0.0003 percent of the annual statewide increase of VMT.
 Therefore, any increase in sampling trips will have a less than significant impact on air quality.
 No mitigation is required.

 Table 7-3.
 Change in Vehicle Mileage for Sample Dischargers